jshemas/openGraphScraper/README.md

 ### Features
 - This will also scrape twitter info!
-- There is a `allMedia` flag you can set to `true` if you want all the images/videos send back.
+- There is a `allMedia` option you can set to `true` if you want all the images/videos send back.

 ### Tests
 You have to have mocha running.
 To install it run...